 But pretending trade is simple or having a simple understanding of trade doesn’t, unfortunately, make trade simple.
 American farmers that exported meat, grain, wine, and dairy products to food importers like Vietnam and Japan didn’t fully think things through when they supported protectionism and opposed TPP in the 2016 election, just as they didn’t realize how much corn they exported to Mexico when denouncing NAFTA or how many soybeans they sent to China.
 When corn prices plummeted after Trump threatened to dismantle NAFTA, he agreed to pull back and renegotiate instead, for the time being.
 In Spring 2018, Trump threatened tariffs on steel and aluminum from Mexico and Canada, and in Fall 2018 started renegotiating a slightly re-branded version of NAFTA called USMCA (United States-Mexico-Canada Agreement) that the respective countries haven’t yet signed.
 The deal would strengthen U.S. pharma’s proprietary rights against generic drug makers (raising prices for consumers), open the U.S. to the Canadian dairy market, and require that automobiles must get 75% of their parts from within their country of origin to qualify for tariff-free imports to the other countries.

-With China, specifically, there was a widespread consensus — shared by Trump and Democratic politicians like Chuck Schumer (D-NY) and Nancy Pelosi (D-CA) — that China was violating the terms of its newfound WTO membership with unfair tariffs, currency manipulation (keeping theirs artificially low to boost exports), and intellectual property theft.
+With China, specifically, there was a widespread consensus — shared by Trump and Democratic politicians like Chuck Schumer (D-NY) and Nancy Pelosi (D-CA) — that China was violating the terms of its newfound WTO membership with unfair tariffs, forced technology transfers, currency manipulation (keeping theirs artificially low to boost exports), and intellectual property theft.
+Neither party grasped (or chose to grasp) that the 2015 Obama-Xi deal on cyber-theft was largely effective on non-military technology.
 Both parties wanted to resume trade, though, once new terms could be hammered out.
-Trump and Bannon weren’t really protectionists, in other words, they were just using tariffs as a temporary tool to renegotiate with China.
+Trump and Bannon weren’t really protectionists, they were just using tariffs as a temporary tool to renegotiate with China.

 Looking at America’s negative balance of trade with China (importing more than we export; see chart on right), Dobbs and Trump saw deficits as a harbinger of declining economic might — what Trump was referencing in the Tweet® above by saying “when we are down a hundred billion…” In this zero-sum view, money is simply funneling from one country to the next.
 But, in contrast to Dobbs, Trump, Bannon, and Navarro, most economists aren’t as focused on trade deficits, pointing out that wealthier countries tend to import more than they export because they have more money to spend.
+Importing products, after all, is voluntary; if the U.S. wanted to level the trade deficit it could just buy fewer things.
 Also, trade deficit/surplus stats can be misleading because, if a finished product like phones goes from China to the U.S., it counts as being in China’s favor even though various countries “added value” to the product along the way, including the U.S.; it was just assembled in China.
 The chart below shows how many countries contributed to an iPhone, even though China got all the credit in the balance of trade because that’s where the final product shipped from.

 Trump preferred to see less of the supply chain overseas, though, for products deemed essential to national security like steel and aluminum.
 He wanted out of broad multilateral agreements and to renegotiate bilateral one-on-one “beautiful deals” with each country that favored America.
 Trump was less ideological than transactional — hoping to trade, but with improved trade terms because he saw the old terms as disadvantageous to the U.S. As Americans followed these debates, they rarely knew what, exactly, those trade terms were in the first place and it wasn’t 100% clear that Trump did either.
 He just told voters that other countries “were raping us” and that our previous presidents were “stupid.”